 This post contains affiliate links.
 When you click these links I may get a small commission that won’t cost you anything, but it does help me run this website.

-Lido La Pigna is one of my favorite beaches in Taormina.
+Lido La Pigna is my favorite beach in Taormina.

 It wouldn’t be summer in Europe without a bit of cliff jumping.

 JUNE THROUGH SEPTEMBER.
 This is the busiest (and most expensive!) time of the year to visit, but the trade off is sunny weather, long days and good summer energy.
 The hotel prices peak during this season, especially in July and August, so it’s best to book lodging months in advance before selection drops and prices skyrocket.
-September is probably the best balance of weather, crowds and prices during high season.
+September is probably the best balance of weather, crowds.